 LCD Contrast Settings

 There are new display settings for your LCD screen contrast.
-You can turn contrast high (for bright outdoors), medium or low, or turn it to amber for low profile indoor shooting.
+You can turn to contrast high (for bright outdoors), medium or low, or turn it to amber for low-profile indoor shooting.

 Large Indicators Disp.
 Settings